avidml/website/exampleSite/content/blog/2023-in-review.md

 ## Timeline and Accomplishments

 AVID started out as a database and a taxonomy for AI failure modes, but has grown to become so much more than that.
-It's now a living, breathing community of like-minded people interested in managing the risks of AI.
+It's now a living, breathing community of like-minded people interested in managing realistic and concrete risks of AI.
 Here is a summary of what the AVID community has done and achieved in 2023.

 | Month | What we did |
 | --- | --- |